There are several types of custody that Kentucky Courts routinely decide.

-Second, custody can be temporary or permanent.
-As a preliminary matter, temporary custody is usually awarded to one parent during paternity or divorce proceedings, with the understanding that eventually there will be a contested hearing (similar to a trial) in front of a judge, with witness testimony and other evidence, after which the judge may decide to give permanent custody to one or both parties.
+An award of temporary custody will eventually lead to a contested hearing (similar to a trial) in front of a judge, with witness testimony and other evidence, after which the judge may decide to give permanent custody to one or both parties.

 By contrast, in a sole legal custodial situation, only one parent has the right to make medical, educational, religious, cultural, and other important decisions for the child without having to consult the other parent.

-In a joint physical custodial situation, the child lives with both parents, but may spend a little more time with one than the other.
+In a joint physical custodial situation, the child lives with both parents but may spend a little more time with one than the other.

 If you have questions about child custody or visitation in Kentucky, you should contact an experienced family law attorney in your area for advice.